encode/sentry-asgi/README.md

 The SentryMiddleware will capture and log application exceptions just fine.

-Explicitly logging events using the SDK from within views does not appear to work correctly yet.
+Explicitly logging events using the SDK from within views [does not currently appear to work correctly](https://github.com/getsentry/sentry-python/issues/162#issuecomment-436257011).